OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 .. note::

-   vOneCloud will create a special key at boot time and save it in /var/lib/one/.one/one_key.
-This key will be used as a private key to encrypt and decrypt all the passwords for all the vCenters that vOneCloud can access.
-Thus, the password shown in the vOneCloud host represneting the vCenter is the original password encrypted with this special key.
+   OpenNebula will create a special key at boot time and save it in /var/lib/one/.one/one_key.
+This key will be used as a private key to encrypt and decrypt all the passwords for all the vCenters that OpenNebula can access.
+Thus, the password shown in the OpenNebula host representing the vCenter is the original password encrypted with this special key.

 .. _import_vcenter_resources: